 To get an idea of the route, go to the Narrows Overlook and look across the gully to the upper terrace of rock on the other side of Prisoner of Your Hairdo.
 There is a large, 500 foot or so, left-facing dihedral that splits the upper wall.
 This is the Buzz Cut

-Pitch one climbs a fun 5.7 crack on good rock for about 35 meters, ending at a small ledge/stance below a bulge.
+P1.
+Climb a fun 5.7 crack on good rock for about 35 meters, ending at a small ledge/stance below a bulge.

-Pitch four is kinda chossy but not too bad.
+P4.
+A bit chossy but not too bad.
 At 5.8ish, it climbs a series of wide chimneys.
 There are a few spots you can move right on the face and avoid the wideness.
 At the top of the pitch where it looks like the crack takes you under a roof, move out right and exit on the large terrace above.

 From this upper terrace, you can either hike back out to the rim proper (via a short gully as you look up and right), or climb any number of cracks and single pitch lines at will bring you to the rim.
-There are a quite a few nice lines in the 5.8 to 5.10 if you're willing to wander around the upper tier.
+There are a quite a few nice lines in the 5.8 to 5.11 range if you're willing to wander around the upper tier.

 Head to the Narrows Overlook and locate the route.
-Itís the obvious left-facing dihedral splitting the upper tier of rock.
+Its the obvious left-facing dihedral splitting the upper tier of rock.
 Once you have found the route and know what youre looking for, head down the Prisoner of Your Hairdo Gully for about 15 minutes or so, passing a small isolated rock buttress in the gully, looking right for the large terrace that you will start the route from.
 Do not try and traverse right onto the terrace too soon (you will end up bushwhacking and scrambling through a tangled mess)